Vlasenko2006/NeuroNMusE/README.md

 3. The neural network creates its own rythmic and instrumental pattern in the output which is similar but not the same as in the corresponding target (original continuation of the input.)
 ---

-### Disadvantages
+### Caviats

-1. The NN creates a melody in a bass section with drums and bass guitar only (even if the original track has none of these instruments), failing in reproducing complex instruments, guitar riffs and vocal.
+1. The NN creates a melody in a bass section with drums and bass guitar only (even if the original track has none of these instruments), failing to reproduce complex instruments, guitar riffs, and vocals.
 2. Complete failure in reproducing middle-high frequencies - giving a constant tone instead.
-3. The NN was trained on a low quality (telephoic quality) audio files.
-Low quality in results in low quality out.
+3. The NN was trained on low-quality (telephonic quality) audio files.
+Low-quality inputs result in low-quality outputs.

 ### Data Preprocessing